 different categories over time.
-Nail polish, for instance, could be considered the new “lipstick”, but the “lipstick of choice” varies with
+Nail polish, for instance, could be considered the new “lipstick”, but the “lipstick of choice” varies with time and geography.

 Figure 1: Response to Recession in Developed World